Mont St Michel Normandy, France Travel Guide

 Purchasing comprehensive travel insurance is strongly recommended for any international trip, including a visit to Mont Saint-Michel.
 A good policy includes coverage for medical emergencies, trip cancellations, lost luggage, and travel delays.
 Compare policies from reputable providers like World Nomads, SafetyWing, or Insubuy.

-Look for coverage for lost or delayed luggage, providing funds for necessary items if your bags are disrupted by the airline.
+Look for coverage for lost or delayed luggage, providing funds for must-have items if your bags are disrupted by the airline.
 Travel delays often bring compensation for unexpected costs due to carry disruptions.
 Personal liability coverage protects if you accidentally cause damage or injury to others.
 Read the fine print to understand all covered elements.